coderefinery/DEPRECATED-git-archaeology/_episodes/02-bisecting.md

 $ git bisect start
 $ git bisect good 75c737cf5c9  # this is a commit that worked
 $ git bisect bad HEAD          # last commit is broken
-  # now compile and test
+  # now compile and/or run
   # after that decide whether
 $ git bisect good
   # or
 $ git bisect bad
-  # now compile and test
+  # now compile and/or run
   # after that decide whether
 $ git bisect good
   # or